-Are you looking for someone to plaster your walls or ceilings?
+Are you looking for plastering for your walls or ceilings?
 Then look no further and book an appointment from one of our qualified plasterers today.

 Dry lining is a substitute plaster that is smoothed onto a background surface such as block work, brickwork or masonry.
 Leaving these surfaces bare are not an acceptable finish for aesthetic reasons.
 A plasterboard is fitted to the surface, and the substitute plaster is applied.
 This method does not use as much water as traditional plaster, therefore lessening the drying time.